klamann/maps4cim/maps4cim-gui/src/main/assembly/readme.txt

 For some hints on how to work with the code, see [Deveopers.md].
 More documentation can be found in the [docs] folder.

-## Changelog

-1.0.0

-* New data sources:
-  - Grayscale heightmaps as source for elevations
-  - Arbitrary images as source for ground textures
-  - Custom OSM XML Files as source for ground textures
-* Full Support for the European Cities DLC.
-  The building style of existing maps can be changed in the Metadata-Editor
-* Performance of OpenStreetMap-Downloads improved, the hard download limits were removed
-* Windows-Executable (.exe-file) - note: Java is still required!
-* Program Update Notifications
-* Cache Janitor: removes deprecated and broken files from the cache
-* Drastically improved error handling
-* Useful new options in the settings menu (log file, updates, cache janitor, ...)
-* Many small improvements and lots of bugfixes, see [CHANGELOG.md]

-0.9.3.1 beta

-* This is a bugfix release, it changes the default Overpass server to overpass-api.de, because the previous server caused trouble, and improves error handling for faulty OSM XML data
-* Lots of awesome features are in the pipeline for the 1.0 release!

-0.9.3 beta

-* Map header format analyzed: Can now write correct file name, preview image and creation date
-* Metadata-Editor introduced: Change the preview picture and some other hidden information about your maps!
-* Usability-Improvements in the GUI

 ## License